 Polycystic Ovarian Syndrome

-Polycystic ovarian syndrome (PCOS) is the most common female endocrine disorder, affecting 10% of women of reproductive age.
 PCOS is associated with oligoovulation ( less ovulation, irregular menses), , infertility, acne, hirsutism ( facial hair) , hair loss and metabolic sequelae such as weight gain.
 Although genetics play a role, lifestyle factors have a significant influence on disease presentation and symptoms.
 Moreover, integrative strategies ranging from natural products to complementary therapies can provide adjuvant therapy to help women achieve their health goals.

 Rotterdam criteria : Most expert groups use Rotterdam criteria to make the diagnosis of PCOS.